Outcomes & Next Steps

 - Deactivating a group is the strongest possible “closure” move.
 No one can say anything else after that.

-- Since Loomio groups can remain while group activity goes up and down, it can be useful to recognise milestones like the conclusion of a particular phase, even if the group will reactivate in the future.
+- Since Loomio groups can remain while group activity goes up and down, it can be useful to recognize milestones like the conclusion of a particular phase, even if the group will reactivate in the future.